hpoom/fowa-workshop/README.md

 	npm install -g yo

+_Installing yo installs grunt and bower for you!_

 **npm install generator-backbone**

 Yo is great for if you don't have time to learn Grunt or Bower inside out, you want the advantages of them today, but you can't learn it all.
 Yo gets you up a running faster.
 It also scaffolds out all the boilerplate.